ajrgodfrey/WriteR/ReadMe.md

-# The WriteR application
+# The WriteR family of applications

 WriteR  was created so that blind users could draft and compile R markdown documents.
-Sighted users do this in RStudio, but this software does not work well enough with the screen reading software blind people use.
+It is needed because while sighted users do this in RStudio, this software does not work well enough with the screen reading software blind people use.

+WriteR also works well enough with regular markdown documents.

+The advent of Quarto as the next generation of R markdown in 2022 inspired more work on WriteR.
+First, the syntax of Quarto is different, and second, Quarto documents can be processed outside of R. The third app in the family is a cut-back version for editing R scripts as a substitute for the novice user who does not want to dive into R markdown or Quarto at the outset.

 ![OpenSource](https://img.shields.io/badge/OpenSource-Yes-green)
 ![OSc](https://img.shields.io/badge/OS-Multi-blue)